Source Installation on Windows 10 or 11#

 Install dependencies#

-Install a conda distribution.
-As Gazebo uses all dependencies from the conda-forge channel, we suggest to install miniforge following the official miniforge installation docs You will likely want to check the box to add
+If you do not have the conda package manager installed in your system, install a conda distribution.
+As Gazebo uses all dependencies from the conda-forge channel, we suggest to install miniforge following the official miniforge installation docs by executing the following commands in a “Command Prompt” terminal:

 conda

-Open a Visual Studio Command Prompt (search for “x64 Native Tools Command Prompt for VS” in the Windows search field near the Windows button).
+Open a Visual Studio Command Prompt (search for “x64 Native Tools Command Prompt for VS” in the Windows search field near the Windows button) or Developer PowerShell for VS (search for “developer powershell”).
 Optionally, right-click and pin to the task bar for quick access in the future.

 Once you have activated an environment, a prefix like